Ali Shariati: Biography

 Shariati then earned a scholarship to continue his graduate studies at the University of Paris under the supervision of the Iranist Gilbert Lazard.
 He left Paris after earning a PhD in Persian language in 1964.
+According to Ali Rahnema, the Paris to which Shariati arrived in the 1960s was "the world's hub of cultural and political activity", particularly in terms of anti-colonial resistance in the context of the Algerian Revolution.
 During this period in Paris, Shariati started collaborating with the Algerian National Liberation Front (FLN) in 1959.
 The following year, he began to read Frantz Fanon and translated an anthology of his work into Persian.
 Shariati introduced Fanon's thought into Iranian revolutionary émigré circles.
 He was arrested in Paris on 17 January 1961 during a demonstration in honour of Patrice Lumumba.

 The same year he joined Ebrahim Yazdi, Mostafa Chamran and Sadegh Qotbzadeh in founding the Freedom Movement of Iran abroad.
 In 1962, he continued studying sociology and the history of religions in Paris and followed the courses of Islamic scholar Louis Massignon, Jacques Berque and the sociologist Georges Gurvitch.
 He also came to know the philosopher Jean-Paul Sartre that same year, and published Jalal Al-e Ahmad's book Gharbzadegi (or Occidentosis) in Iran.

 Shariati then returned to Iran in 1964, where he was arrested and imprisoned for engaging in subversive political activities while in France.
 He was released after a few weeks, at which point he began teaching at the University of Mashhad.
+Shariati went to Tehran, where he began lecturing at the Hosseiniye Ershad Institute.
+These lectures were hugely popular among his students and were spread by word of mouth throughout all economic sectors of society, including the middle and upper classes, where interest in his teachings began to grow.
+His continued success again aroused the interest of the government.
+Shariati was arrested, along with many of his students.
+Widespread pressure from the people and an international outcry eventually led to his release on 20 March 1975, after eighteen months in solitary confinement.